RowanAllan11/AMRsplitter/README.md

     - List of chromosome AMR genes
     - List of plasmid AMR genes

-# Example Folder
+## Example Folder
 https://github.com/RowanAllan11/Plasmid_Segregator/blob/main/example_folder.txt

-# Thanks:

 # Data used for pipeline testing:
-In this project, we benchmarked 31 Salmonella enterica samples which contained integrated plasmids and SGIs contributing to chromosomal resistance.
+**In this project, we benchmarked 31 Salmonella enterica samples which contained integrated plasmids and SGIs contributing to chromosomal resistance.**

-These genomes were sourced from the bioproject PRJNA292661 and were annotated by:
+These genomes were sourced from the **BioProject PRJNA292661** and were annotated by:

 Li, Cong et al. “Long-Read Sequencing Reveals Evolution and Acquisition of Antimicrobial Resistance and Virulence Genes in Salmonella enterica.”
 Frontiers in microbiology vol. 12 777817.
 19 Nov.
 2021, doi:10.3389/fmicb.2021.777817

+The full list of samples including their true AMR gene localisation is available [here](https://github.com/RowanAllan11/AMRsplitter/blob/main/accessions/Sample_Accessions.xlsx).

+## Script: